zezutom/scrapit/README.md

    </query>
 </api>
 ```
-Now, to break the direct dependency on wikipedia's API content and availability, adjust gleaner's configuration `config/default.json` as follows:
+Now, to break the direct dependency on wikipedia's API content and availability, adjust Scrapit's configuration `config/default.json` as follows:
 ```
 {
    "Server":{